Gonzaga University Student Center Design Competition

-Gonzaga invited national student union experts to propose a design in competition for their new student center.
-As the penultimate finalist, MHTN envisioned a solution that addressed campus identity, and sustainability/functionality, while heightening each student’s awareness of their holistic connection to the greater world at large.
+Gonzaga University invited national student union experts to propose and participate in a design competition for the school’s new student center.
+MHTN’s student life specialists envisioned a design solution that addressed campus identity, sustainability and functionality, while heightening each student’s awareness of their holistic connection to the greater world at large.

-This proposal features a sculptural chapel at entry, as a contemplative reminder of the unity of heart mind and soul, as students come and go daily.
-A multilevel atirum connects the whole to all parts of the union, allowing students to see and be seen, to and from all programs.
-A lower level dining experience is punctuated by a living wall of green plantings and a large opening to the main level student lounge.
-A large expanse of curtainwall fuses the indoor/outdoor experience, to create social connectedness, and a continuous view to intramural fields and the larger campus context.
+This conceptual proposal features a sculptural chapel at entry, as a reminder of the unity of heart, mind, and soul.
+A multi-level atrium connects all parts of the union to a whole, allowing students to see and be seen from all programs.
+A lower-level dining experience is punctuated by a living wall of green plantings and a large opening to the main level student lounge.
+The design also displays a large expanse of curtainwall to fuse together the indoor/outdoor experience.
+This creates social connectedness and a continuous view to intramural fields and the larger campus context.

 SERVICES: Architecture and Interiors Schematic Design, Conceptual Program Translation, Cost Estimating, Design Competition Package

 Trees line a well-integrated sloping drive to a sub-surface loading dock parallel to the neighborhood street.
 This competition solution created a soft pedestrian street edge, hiding scheduled loading vehicles, while activating three sides of the building with curtainwall, decks, and primary entry.

 Daylighting strategy to reduce HVAC loads.
 Energy recovery for dedicated outdoor air systems.
 Living wall as bio filter and interior oxygen generator.
 Occupiable green roof.